Max12121/Vision/README.md

 -   **Define new technologies and services easily without advanced technical knowledge**, for instance you can detect a JavaScript library by just adding its file name.
+-   **Have specific information for each technology or service detected**: for instance if Vision finds `Google Analytics` you can get the user ID of that specific user, or for example if Vision finds `Twitter Follow Button` you can get the username of the specific user to follow.
 -   **Have maximum flexibility for defining how technologies and services are detected**: from a wide range of intuitive predefined patterns to custom JavaScript code.